-Oatmeal Lunchbox Cookies are small, wholesome treats perfect for tucking into a lunchbox to brighten your favorite child’s day!
+Oatmeal Lunchbox Cookies are small, wholesome, healthy cookies for kids that are perfect for tucking into a lunchbox to brighten your favorite child's day!

 But assembling sandwiches and slicing apples to stuff inside a lunchbox?
 For some reason, it's just not my jam.